langjam/jam0003/README.md

 ## Theme

-The theme of jam is:
+The theme of jam is: Beautiful Assembly

+Assembly can mean a number of different things.
+For example, it could mean the most fundamental language a human can write to interact with a computer, the act of building something, or what has been built.
+Let your imagination run wild.

 ## Getting started